thorstenb/odpdown/demo/demo-basics.md

 ~~~
 ## Lists

-Unordered (bulleted) lists use either asterisks, pluses, or hyphens
+Unordered (bulleted) lists use either
+asterisks, plusses, or hyphens (*, +,
-(*, +, and -) interchangeably as list markers:
+and -) interchangeably as list markers:

 * item one
 * item two